ruitian-olivia/Meta-Encoder/README.md

-### Do we need features fusion across multiple pathological foundation models for downstream tasks fine-tuning?
+### Features fusion or not: harnessing multiple pathological foundation models using meta-encoder for downstream tasks fine-tuning

 #### Patch-level pathological foundation models